Olives & Olive Oil

 Andalusia's most famous contribution to world gastronomy--gazpacho--really has its origin as simple, peasant food--bread, olive oil and garlic crushed in a mortar.
 In Andalusia today gazpacho usually is made in an electric blender, but it is still bread, olive oil and garlic--plus tomato, cucumbers, onions, green peppers--and vinegar or lemon juice to set off the flavors.
 There are also traditional gazpachos with no tomatoes at all.
 An example is the "white" gazpacho of Málaga - bread, olive oil and garlic, plus crushed blanched almonds, served with muscatel grapes, a wonderful contrast.

-Read more about olive trees, olive groves, olives and olive oil:
+Read more about olive landscapes, olive groves, olive trees, olive harvest, olive oil mills, olives, olive oil and cooking with olive oil:

 Driving through Andalucìa, you will notice that the most abundant crop throughout the Andalucia - in particular, Jaen province, though also Seville, Cordoba and Almeria - is the olive.
 Line after… More →

-The variety of olive tree growing in neat rows across Andalucia today is the Olea Europeae.
-It is sufficiently important to have inspired the Junta de Andalucia (Regional Government) to track… More →
+The species of olive tree growing in neat rows across Andalucia today is the Olea Europeae.
+It is sufficiently important to have inspired the Regional Government to track every commercial… More →

 The olive and its oil represent a fundamental part of the Spanish diet.
 Cold pressed virgin olive oil is a natural product that is very easy to digest.
 It has become famous as one of the world’s… More →